2010 Asian Games: Opening ceremony

 Athletes were paraded by boats along the Pearl River.
-The ceremony featured the water-themed arts show and culture of Guangzhou.
-The last torchbearer, diver He Chong lit up the cauldron, after igniting traditional Chinese firecrackers, whose flare shot up to the top of the tower where the cauldron was held.
+The ceremony featured a water-themed arts show and the culture of Guangzhou.
+The last torchbearer, diver He Chong, lit up the cauldron after igniting traditional Chinese firecrackers, whose flare shot up to the top of the tower where the cauldron was held.

 The ceremony received positive reviews; Rogge was quoted as considering the ceremony to be "absolutely fantastic", and felt that it demonstrated the city's "ability to host the Olympics".
 OCA director general Husain Al-Musallam also praised the ceremony, arguing that it was unique and "just better than the Beijing Summer Olympics [opening ceremony]".

 Sports

-476 events were held in 42 sports (57 disciplines), including the 26 sports was to be played at the 2012 Summer Olympics, and 16 additional non-Olympic sports.
+476 events were held across 42 sports (57 disciplines), including the 26 sports to be played at the 2012 Summer Olympics and 16 additional non-Olympic sports.
 This marked an increase from the 424 events in 39 sports held in 2006.
-The OCA approved Cricket (Twenty20) for inclusion in the main program, while events were also held in dancesport (competitive ballroom dancing), dragon boat, weiqi and roller sport were also held in Guangzhou.
+The OCA approved the return of the Modern Pentathlon and the addition of Cricket (Twenty20) to the official program, while events in dancesport (competitive ballroom dancing), dragon boat, dragon dance, weiqi and roller sport were also held.
 Bodybuilding was dropped following criticism over the quality of judging in the competition at the 2006 Games.